dylanpizzo/nesswiki/pk-fire.md

 ## Edge Cancel PK Fire (ECPKF)

-Usually PK Fire has 30 frames of landing lag from the aerial version, but using momentum from a DJC PK fire to land on either the edge of a platform or a stage you can cancel it by sliding off or teetering.
+Usually PK Fire has 30 frames of landing lag from the aerial version, but using momentum from a [[djc|DJC]] PK fire to land on either the edge of a platform or a stage you can cancel it by sliding off or teetering.

 The most consistent way to set it up is wavedashing off a platform then double jumping forward and then using PK Fire.
 This works on every stage with platforms besides battlefield.